ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

      # End Prologue
      s.controller.endBlock()

-In the above code, there is an import of ``api`` from ``scisheets.core``.
-``api`` is the SciSheets runtime.
+In the above code, the imported package ``scisheets.core.api`` contains the SciSheets runtime.
-The API object ``s`` is constructed from the exported scisheet that is serialized in a JSON format with extension ``.scish``.
+The object ``s`` is constructed using a serialization of the scisheet that did the program export. scisheets are serialized in a JSON format with file names have the extension ``.scish``.

-This code points to a somewhat subtle requirement that SciSheets addresses.
+We see that prologue formulas can be lengthy scripts.
+Indeed,
+one
+scisheet developed with a plant biologists has a prologue formula with over fifty statements.
-We refer to this as the **Script Debuggability Requirement**, a requirement that arises because allowing a formula to be a script means that errors must be localized to a line within the formula.
+With lengthy scripts, it is essential that syntax and execution errors are localized to a line within the script.
+We refer to this as the **script debuggability requirement**.
-SciSheets handles this through the use of the paired statements ``s.controller.startBlock('Prologue')`` and
+SciSheets handles this requirement by using the paired statements ``s.controller.startBlock('Prologue')`` and
 ``s.controller.endBlock()``.
-These statements allow
-the SciSheets API as to identify which formula is being executed so that formula errors can be localized to a particular line.
+These statements "bracket" the script so that if an exception occurs, SciSheets can compute the line number within the script for that exception.

 Next, we consider the formula evaluation loop.
+Below is the code that is generated for the beginning of the loop and the evaluation of the formula for ``INV_S``.

 .. code-block:: python